zukunft/zukunft.com/docs/code_objects_all.md

     \-- view_relation_type_listUi - the preloaded data of view relation types used for the html frontend
     \-- view_style_listUi - the preloaded view styles used for the html frontend
     \-- view_type_listUi - the preloaded data view types used for the html frontend
-    \-- user_type_listUi - the display extension of the user specific api type list object
+    \-- user_type_listUi - the display extension of the user-specific api type list object
     \-- verb_listUi - al list of verb objects
 +-- type_listsUi - parent object for all preloaded types used in the html frontend
 \-- type_objectUi